Nirmal70/Hello-world/README.md

 # Hello-world
 Hi  evryone!!
-i'm here for learing code and I'm more familiar with JAVA.
+i'm here for learing code and I'm more familiar with JAVA and PYTHON.